M64GitHub/sidekick/README.md

 It shall be possible to specify the SID register values directly as a string input, or use SID-Wizards instrument format and note input as text, or play back dumps of full songs.

+`sidekick` is fully written in C++, it is using the SDL audio layer for playback, and reSID for SID chip sound emulation.
+It also follows a modular approach to easily build your own utilities based upon it, or extend it for based on your needs.

 ## siddmp m64 edition

 I have extended the original siddmp utility to output ".dmp" files and "_dmp.h"-files,